SensorsINI/SI_Toolkit/README.md

     - `TEST_FILE`: An experiment run to compare observations and predictions on.
 Specify any list of CSVs generated in 1.
 5. Run simulator with trained network model
   - Specify `NET_NAME` in config -> this is the network used in `predictor_autoregressive.py`
-  - When using the CartPoleSimulator repo as system: In the CartPoleSimulator config, specify "NeuralNetwork" as predictor type
+  - When using the CartPoleSimulator repo as system: In the CartPoleSimulator config, specify `"NeuralNet"` as predictor type